USEPA/COBRA/README.md

 Census-level COBRA is a beta version of the COBRA tool that calculates emissions and produces results on the census tract level (84,000+ census tracts) rather than just the county level (~3,000 counties).
 It contains analagous codebases to county-level COBRA, but due to the increased scale, requires much more data, storage, and memory to install and run.

-1. Cobra's Frontend Angular Web Application (Census_COBRAFrontend)
+1. Cobra Web's Frontend Angular Application (Census_COBRAFrontend)
-2. Cobra's Angular Web API (Census_COBRAApi)
+2. The Cobra Web API (Census_COBRAApi)
-3. Cobra's C# Desktop Application (Census_COBRADesktopApplication)
+3. The Cobra C# Desktop Application (Census_COBRADesktopApplication)